joshreisner/foundation/README.md

 	}

 ### Config
-There are two basic ways of configuration.
+There are two basic ways of configuring Foundation.
 The first, easiest, most common way is to create a file in your document root called config.php and add some config statements to it.
 Foundation will automatically scan for a file at /config.php and include it if it's there.
 (Just remember to exclude it from version control!)

 	<?php